 The Dow went on to post 25% per annum gains from the 1921 bottom to the peak in 1929.
 Coca-Cola traded for under $20 per-share in 1921, equivalent to a 50% drop on its 1919 IPO price.
 The forward P/E at the time was 1.6x annual earnings.
 It went on to close that bull market at around $140 per share.
 Quick math puts that at 27% annual returns excluding dividends.

 Returns From The Wall Street Crash

 Putting cash dividends to work in a bear market is itself a form of value investing.
-Seven years to break even versus twenty-five years is a huge difference, and in the worst financial crisis in modern history as well.
-It also ignores the effect of deflation, which exaggerates the effect of the decline compared to actual purchasing power.
+I mean seven years to break even versus twenty-five years?
+Yeah, that’s a huge difference, and in the worst financial crisis in modern history no less.
+It also ignores the effect of deflation, which exaggerated the effect of the decline compared to actual purchasing power.